jsalignon/cactus/docs/6_Enrich/Enrichment.md

 In this section, the gene lists and genomic regions from the [splitting process](/docs/5_DA/Split.md#DA_split__splitting_differential_abundance_results_in_subsets) are overlapped with various databases.
 Five standardized columns are made for each database:
  - `tgt`: the target against which the overlap is computed
+ - `tot_tgt`: total number of target entries
- - `tot_da`: total number of differentially abundant results
+ - `tot_da`: total number of differentially abundant entries
- - `ov_da`: overlap of differentially abundant results with the target
+ - `ov_da`: overlap of differentially abundant entries with the target
- - `tot_nda`: total number of non differentially abundant results
+ - `tot_nda`: total number of non differentially abundant entries
- - `ov_nda`: overlap of non differentially abundant results with the target.
+ - `ov_nda`: overlap of non differentially abundant entries with the target.

 >**_Note_:** Here the words "differentially abundant" just refer to the genes or peaks that are in the subset, while the "non differentially abundant" refers to all other genes or detected regions (macs2 peaks or promoter) detected in the assay.